-In addition, sanctioned individuals and entities can be from any country.
-The Trade Compliance Policy provides more detailed information about required screening and compliance procedures.
+Although Russia is not subject to comprehensive sanctions, there are numerous sanctioned parties located in Russia; accordingly, extra care shall be taken in our dealings with Russian individuals and entities.
+Also be aware that sanctioned individuals and entities can be from any country.
+The Trade Compliance Policy provides more detailed information about appropriate screening.